tannerntannern/ts-mixer/README.md

 My fruitless search has led me to believe that there is no perfect solution with the current state of TypeScript.
 Instead, I present a "tolerable" solution that attempts to take the best from the many different implementations while mitigating their flaws as much as possible.

 ## Features
-* dead-simple API
-* mix plain classes
+* can mix plain classes
-* mix classes that extend other classes
+* can mix classes that extend other classes
-* mix abstract classes (with caveats)
+* can mix abstract classes (with caveats)
-* mix generic classes (with caveats)
+* can mix generic classes (with caveats)
+* proper constructor argument typing (with caveats)
 * proper handling of protected/private properties
 * proper handling of static properties
+* [multiple options](#settings) for mixing (ES6 proxies vs copying properties)

 #### Caveats
 * Mixing abstract classes requires a bit of a hack that may break in future versions of TypeScript.
 See [dealing with abstract classes](#dealing-with-abstract-classes) below.
 * Mixing generic classes requires a more cumbersome notation, but it's still possible.
 See [dealing with generics](#dealing-with-generics) below.
+* ES6 made it impossible to use `.apply(...)` on class constructors, which means the only way to mix instance properties is to instantiate all the base classes, then copy the properties over to a new object.
+This means that (beyond initializing properties on `this`), constructors cannot have [side-effects](https://en.wikipedia.org/wiki/Side_effect_%28computer_science%29) involving `this`, or you will get unexpected results.
+Note that constructors need not be _completey_ side-effect free; just when dealing with `this`.

 ## Non-features
-* `instanceof` support;  Because this library is intended for use with TypeScript, running an `instanceof` check is generally not needed.
-Additionally, adding support can have [negative effects on performance](https://stackoverflow.com/a/1919670).
-See the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/hasInstance) for more information.
+* `instanceof` support.
+Difficult to implement, and not hard to work around (if even needed at all).

-# Getting Started
+# Quick Start
 ## Installation
 ```
 $ npm install ts-mixer